 What they do

-Conference and event organisers plan and design all kinds of events, from business conferences for corporate high-flyers in Perth's bustling CBD, to weddings at Kings Park or in one the states many parks or gardens.
-They work for hotels, function centres, catering businesses and increasingly also for wineries.
-They are responsible for every detail of a function, conference or other event, from finding and booking the venue and getting quotes for appropriate external services, to organising the order and presentation of the formal proceedings, to the small details like decorations and ensuring all participants dietary needs are catered for.
+Conference and event organisers plan, design and coordinate events, from business conferences in Perth's CBD, to weddings at Kings Park or in one of the States many parks and gardens.
+They can work for hotels, function centres, catering businesses and wineries.
+They are responsible for promoting the event to potential customers, as well as arranging the venue and getting quotes for appropriate external services.
+These services may include catering, signage, transport and audio-visual equipment.

 Conference and event organisers usually work in offices, but can spend a large amount of their time in venues where the events that they plan are held.
 They are often required to travel some distance to the places where these events are held.
 Conference and event organisers are often present at the events that they plan and organise, and therefore are often required to work in busy environments with large numbers of people.

 Tools and technologies

 Conference and event organisers usually require knowledge of computers, and may also need to be familiar with lighting, stage, ticketing or catering equipment.

 To become a conference and event organiser you usually need to gain a qualification in events management.

 The Diploma of Event Management and the Advanced Diploma of Event Management are offered at TAFE colleges and other registered training organisations throughout Western Australia.
 To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can also complete a degree majoring in event management, or sport, recreation and event management.
 Some universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 Apprenticeships and traineeships